MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-send-rich-cards.md

 ---
-title: Send rich cards | Microsoft Docs
+title: Add rich card attachments to messages | Microsoft Docs
 description: Learn how to send and receive interactive, engaging rich cards using the Bot Builder SDK for Node.js.
 author: DeniseMak
 ms.author: v-demak